 Affiliate marketing.
 You’ve probably heard about it before.
-You might even have considered starting with affiliate marketing and why not?
-Affiliate marketing is trending.
-The pay-per-performance basis on which affiliate marketing is based is very tempting for companies right now since they don’t have to invest in big marketing campaigns, but only pay out when one of their affiliates makes a sale.
-In this article, we clearly explain what affiliate marketing is, so if you’re curious about affiliate marketing, but not experienced in it, this article is for you.
+You might even have considered starting affiliate marketing, and why not?
+Affiliate marketing is trending, and for good reason.
+The pay-per-performance basis on which affiliate marketing is built is very tempting for companies right now, as they don’t have to invest in big marketing campaigns but only pay out when one of their affiliates makes a sale.
+With successful affiliate marketing campaigns, companies can leverage the marketing efforts of individual affiliate marketers without bearing upfront costs.
+If you’re curious about how affiliate marketing works, but not experienced in it, this article is for you.

 What is Affiliate Marketing?

-The general idea of affiliate marketing is this: A publisher that has media (blog, email registry, comparison site, etc.) promotes an offer of an advertiser to their audience.
+The general idea of affiliate marketing is simple: A publisher with media (blog posts, email list, comparison site, etc.) promotes an offer from an advertiser to their audience.
 When a consumer purchases the promoted product and/or service, the advertiser pays a commission to the publisher.
-Important to note here is that no sale means no pay.
-With affiliate marketing, the branding and marketing of products and services are spread out between different parties.
-This allows a brand to utilise the talents of individual publishers in their marketing while providing these individuals with a share of the profit.
-To make affiliate marketing work, three parties need to be involved.
-Here you can find some of our advertisers and publishers and hear their stories!
+It’s important to note here that no sale means no pay, which is the foundation of the affiliate marketing model.
+With affiliate marketing, branding and marketing efforts for products and services are shared among different parties.
+This allows a brand to utilize the talents of individual affiliate marketers while offering them a share of the profits.
+The affiliate relationship between the advertiser and affiliate is crucial for driving affiliate sales.
+For affiliate marketing to work, three parties need to be involved: the advertiser, the affiliate, and the consumer.
+Affiliate networks often help facilitate these relationships and ensure smooth transactions.

-The advertiser is the owner of the product or service that is going to be sold through affiliate marketing.
-This can be a large enterprise or a solo entrepreneur.
-The product or service can be anything from kitchen utensils to magazine subscriptions or online classes.
+The advertiser is the owner of the product or service being sold through affiliate marketing.
+This can range from a large enterprise to a solo entrepreneur.
+The product or service can be anything, from kitchen utensils to magazine subscriptions, online courses, or just about any product that can be marketed online.

-The advertiser promotes their product or service through the affiliates.
-Affiliate marketing can be their only marketing tool, but mostly they also use more traditional marketing channels as well.
-When someone buys a product or service from the advertiser, the advertiser gets paid.
-In turn, the advertiser then pays a commission to the affiliate who sent them the converting consumer.
+The advertiser promotes their product or service through the affiliate marketing network, utilizing various marketing methods.
+While affiliate marketing can be their primary marketing strategy, they often combine it with more traditional marketing channels, such as search engine optimization (SEO) or paid advertising.
+When someone buys a product or service from the advertiser, the advertiser gets paid, and in return, they pay a commission to the affiliate marketer who brought in the converting consumer.
+This creates a symbiotic affiliate relationship where both parties share in the affiliate sales.

-The affiliate marketer, or publisher, is the person (or sometimes company) that markets the advertisers’ products or services to potential customers.
+The affiliate marketer, or publisher, is the person (or company) who markets the advertiser’s products or services to potential customers.
 They will receive a commission for successfully promoting the goods through their own network and online presence.
-For every sale they make, the advertiser pays them a commission.
+For every sale they generate, the advertiser pays them a commission.

-Let’s say a certain affiliate marketer has an Instagram account with 100.000 followers where they mainly talk about beauty products.
-This means it is interesting for companies who sell beauty products to work with them since there is a fit between the goods sold (advertiser) and audience reached (publisher).
-So beauty company X asks them to promote beauty product Y. This fits the profile, so they accept.
-They then use their Instagram account to talk about product Y to their fans who are interested in beauty products.
-Sometimes the affiliates get a discount code they can use.
-Every time a follower buys beauty product Y through the publisher’s links, beauty company X pays them the commission they agreed on.
+For example, an affiliate marketer with a large following on social media platforms, say 100,000 followers on Instagram and famous youtube channel, may focus on beauty products.
+This makes it appealing for companies that sell beauty products to collaborate with them, as there is a natural alignment between the advertiser’s goods and the publisher’s niche audience.
+So, beauty company X approaches the affiliate to promote beauty product Y. The affiliate accepts and uses their Instagram account to create content around product Y, which is shared with their followers who are interested in beauty products.
+Sometimes, affiliates are given discount codes they can share with their audience.
+Every time a follower buys beauty product Y through the affiliate’s links, beauty company X pays them the agreed-upon commission.

-The consumers may not be aware of it, but they are the driving force behind affiliate marketing.
-Without consumers there’s no audience to share the products with.
+Consumers may not always be aware of it, but they are the driving force behind affiliate marketing.
+Without consumers, there would be noaudience to promote products to.

-The affiliate marketers share of the profit is usually already included in the retail price so the price for the consumer is seldom affected by affiliate marketing.
-One could argue that all costs are ultimately paid by the consumer, which is correct, but affiliate marketing is one of the most cost-effective marketing channels for the advertisers.
-In addition, some affiliates even get to give out discount codes in which case the consumer pays less for the product or service when bought through affiliate marketing.
+The affiliate marketer’s share of the profit is usually already factored into the retail price, so the price for the consumer is rarely affected by affiliate marketing.
+While it’s true that all costs are ultimately paid by the consumer, affiliate marketing remains one of the most cost-effective marketing methods for advertisers.
+Additionally, some affiliate marketers even offer discount codes, allowing consumers to pay less for a product or service when purchased through direct affiliate links.

 The most important channels of affiliate marketers